Lakkundi: Location

 Lakkundi is about 12 kilometers from the twin city of Gadag-Betageri, between Hampi and Goa, connected by India's National Highway 67.
-A home to numerous ruins of historic Hindu and Jain temples, Lakkundi is geographically located in a region with many major temple groups from the Kalachuris, Chalukyas, Yadavas-Seunas, Hoysalas and Vijayanagara era.
+Home to numerous ruins of historic Hindu and Jain temples, Lakkundi is located in a region with many major temple groups from the Kalachuris, Chalukyas, Yadavas-Seunas, Hoysalas, and Vijayanagara eras.
 For example, it is close to historic temples found in Dambal, Kukkanur, Gadag, Annigeri, Mulgund, Harti, Laksmesvara, Kalkeri, Savadi, Hooli, Rona, Sudi, Koppal, and Itagi.
-The nearest Railway station is in Gadag city.
+The nearest railway station is in Gadag city.

 History

-Lakkundi is phonetically shortened name of the historic city of Lokkigundi, a name found in inscriptions in the village and those quite far in southern Karnataka and Maharashtra.
-The earliest surviving inscription was discovered by British archaeologists on a stone slab near Kanner Bhanvi – a step well in Lakkundi.
-The inscribed stone slab was being used by local dhobis (laundry washerman) to wash clothes at the step well.
+Lakkundi is the phonetically shortened form of the historic name Lokkigundi, a name found in inscriptions in the village and others found in southern Karnataka and Maharashtra.
+The earliest surviving inscription was discovered by British archaeologists on a stone slab near Kanner Bhanvi—a stepwell in Lakkundi.
+The inscribed stone slab was being used by local dhobis (washermen) to wash clothes at the stepwell.
 The inscription on it dates to 790 CE.
 This inscription confirms that Lakkundi was already in existence and significant enough for an inscription by the 8th century.
-James Fergusson – the 19th-century Scottish historian known for his archaeological and architectural studies in India, reported over 30 more inscriptions from Lakkundi, in Kannada and Sanskrit, most of which range between the 11th and 12th century.
-Some of these were foundation stone inscriptions of Jain and Hindu temples, others gifts to different temples, to Maha-agrahara, to monasteries such as Hiree Matha (now lost), to donate step wells for the public and pilgrims, and other purposes.
+James Fergusson—the 19th-century Scottish historian known for his archaeological and architectural studies in India—reported over 30 more inscriptions from Lakkundi, in Kannada and Sanskrit, most of which range between the 11th and 12th centuries.
+Some of these were foundation inscriptions of Jain and Hindu temples; others were gifts to different temples, to Maha-agrahara, to monasteries such as Hiree Matha (now lost), to donate stepwells for the public and pilgrims, and for other purposes.
 Though damaged, many of them include the Saka year of the inscription.
 The profusion of these inscriptions attests to the importance of Lakkundi as a historic city to both Hindu and Jain traditions.